karelkubicek/karelkubicek.github.io/index.md

 ## Other Interests

 I write a [blog](https://bender250.github.io) about my outdoor activities, feel free to check it.
-My girfriend writes about teaching kids outside on this [blog](https://sites.google.com/view/nature-exploration-with-nina/).

 ## Acknowledgment